michaldanielewicz/michaldanielewicz/README.md

 ### :file_folder: Below you can find _**some**_ of my projects:
 1. VBA Excel Automation Components
-2. Blackjack implemented in Python
+2. <a href="https://github.com/michaldanielewicz/Blackjack-Python/blob/master/README.md">Blackjack game implemented in Python</a>
 3. Triangle in C++
 4. Image processing - algorithm used for object detection for varnishing machine (PLC)
 5. HMI design of Uni-One project (PLC)